EJLarcs/oo-jukebox-web-0715-public/README.md

 player.call
 ```

-After that, it should wait for input and respond to the following commands:
+After that, your program should wait for input and respond to the following commands:

-1. `help` - Tells me all of the commands I can type.
+1. `help` - Lists all commands a user can type.
-2. `list` - Lists all of the songs I can play.
+2. `list` - Lists all of the songs.
 3. `play` - Can be called in two different ways:
-  * I can either type `play`, and then after being prompted again, type the name of a song or its number (when listed).
+  * a user can type `play`, and then after being prompted again, type the name of a song or its number (when listed).
-  * I can type `play <song_name/song_number> and the song will play.
+  * a user can type `play <song_name/song_number>` and the song will play.
 4. `exit` - This exists the program.

-Make the tests in `spec/jukebox_spec.rb` pass.
-Run them by typing `rspec` on your command line from the root of this project.
+Make the tests in `spec/jukebox_spec.rb` pass!

 ## Note